Orca Bowl Volunteers

 Volunteers Can Get Involved in Orca Bowl in Several Different Ways

 - Become a competition official: Help judge the teams or facilitate the team competition rooms: serve as a moderator, timekeeper, rules judge, scorekeeper, science judge, or a room runner.
-Competition officials are required to attend at least two trainings prior to the event, and be available for the entirety of the competition day.
+Competition officials are required to attend at least two trainings prior to the event, and be available for the entirety of the competition day (typically held in late February each year).
 For more information on responsibilities, visit the NOSB site.

 - Provide general competition support: Help with event preparation leading up to the competition and with specific tasks (registration, set-up/clean-up, meal set-up, message-running, etc.) on the day of the event.